rtCamp/VueTheme/README.md

 2. Clone / Download this repo
 3. Activate your theme from WordPress theme's backend
 4. This theme will display menu which has set display location to Primary Menu.
 5. Make sure you fulfill all the requirements before using theme.
-(Please see Requirements section)
+(See [Requirements](#requirements))

 ## How to use it for development?
 1. Go to your WP theme directory & navigate to VueTheme.
-2. Install dependencies ``npm install``
+2. Install dependencies `npm install`
+1. Make sure you add `define( 'RT_VUE_DEV', true );` in `wp-config.php` to get file from webpack dev server.
-3. To start dev server with hot reload ``npm run dev``
+3. To start dev server with hot reload `npm run dev`
-4. To create build for production with minification ``npm run build``
+4. To create build for production with minification `npm run build`

 ## Requirements
 * [WP API Menus plugin](https://wordpress.org/plugins/wp-api-menus/)